Modern Design Across Borders

 Wed-Thu, Sat-Sun: 10:00 AM to 6:00 PM | Fri: 10:00 AM to 9:00 PM

-Featuring works by influential designers including Norman Bel Geddes, Josef Hoffmann, Alvar Aalto, and Charles and Ray Eames, Modern Design Across Borders draws primarily from The Wolfsonian’s collection.
-Highlights include a 1960 BMW R 60/2 motorcycle with sidecar, Eva Zeisel’s Tomorrow’s Classic coffee service, Gerald Summers’s bent plywood armchair, and the Soda King Syphon by Bel Geddes and Worthen Paxton, each representing the materials, craftsmanship and ingenuity that defined an era.
+Featuring works by Norman Bel Geddes, Josef Hoffmann, Alvar Aalto and Charles and Ray Eames, the presentation draws primarily from The Wolfsonian’s collection.
+Highlights include a 1960 BMW R 60/2 motorcycle with sidecar, Eva Zeisel’s Tomorrow’s Classic coffee service, Gerald Summers’s bent plywood armchair and the Soda King Syphon by Bel Geddes and Worthen Paxton.
+Together, these objects reflect the craftsmanship, innovation and imagination that defined a transformative era.

-The exhibit will be on view November 20–June 28 on the 6th floor.
+Curated by Silvia Barisione, the exhibition will be on view November 20-June 28 on the 6th floor of The Wolfsonian-FIU on Miami Beach.